ten0s/ten0s.github.io/_posts/2022-07-01-debugging-dll-loading.md

    ```
    ...
-ERROR: Unable to load DLL: "some-dll-name.dll",
+ERROR: Unable to load DLL: "some-name.dll",
    ```

-7. Copy **some-dll-name.dll** to the current directory
+7. Copy **some-name.dll** to the current directory

    ```
-   > copy PATH_TO\some-dll-name.dll .
+   > copy PATH_TO\some-name.dll .
    ```

-8. Continue the steps 5 to 7 until there're no more DLL loading errors
+8. Continue the steps 5 to 7 until there's no more DLL loading errors

 9. Disable loader snaps for **APP.exe**